Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce 9800 GX2 will be 30% quicker than the GeForce GTX 550 Ti in general, due to its higher bandwidth. (explain)
+Memory BandwidthAs far as performance goes, the GeForce 9800 GX2 should theoretically be a lot better than the GeForce GTX 550 Ti in general. (explain)

-Texel RateThe GeForce 9800 GX2 should be quite a bit (approximately 167%) better at anisotropic filtering than the GeForce GTX 550 Ti. (explain)
+Texel RateThe GeForce 9800 GX2 will be quite a bit (more or less 167%) more effective at anisotropic filtering than the GeForce GTX 550 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison